devdumpling/devdumpling/README.md

 # Hi, I'm Dev(on) 👋

-*⚡ Principal Engineer • Dad • Code Wizard ⚡*
+*⚡ Principal Engineer • Dad • Sometimes writer ⚡*

 > The most important step a man can take.
 It's not the first one, is it?
 It's the next one. — Dalinar, Oathbringer